 Prescription for Play

-Prescription for Play is provided to you as a partnership of the Weitzman Institute, the innovation and research arm of Community Health Center, Inc., and the LEGO Foundation.
+Prescription for Play is provided to you as a partnership of the Weitzman Institute, the innovation and research arm of Moses/Weitzman Health System, Inc., and the LEGO Foundation.

 This activity is appropriate for the following audiences: